 Even out of the box, Firefox blows away its mainstream competition like Chrome and Safari with its simplicity and awesome security features.

-However, it must be noted that in order to achieve a high level of security, most diehard Firefox fans often opt for privacy plugins as opposed to using it without one.
+However, it must be noted that in order to achieve a high level of security, most diehard Firefox fans often opt for privacy plugins as opposed to using them without one.

 Although these plugins offer security, in some cases they can also result in compromising the browser’s own security mechanisms.
 However, these types of instances are very rare and are often patched relatively quickly.

 Stepping out of the realm of security, Firefox is just a good old open-source secure browser that has an awesome support system and a lightweight design, which is perfect for both diehard and casual Firefox supporters.

 Moreover, ever since Firefox released its quantum update, the browser has become superfluid, boosting its already quick speeds and decreasing its Ram usage.

 Although the speeds are still not as fast as let’s say Chrome if you prefer a browser that doesn’t rat you out or sells your data then definitely consider Firefox as your next browser.